ultimate271/notes/book/Dragon/The Dragon and the King.md

 as you townspeople decide who among you should take his place.
 Yes, this is how it will be."

+## The people are uneasy at this proposition
 At this the people began to exchange uneasy glances amongst eachother.
 Of course, none were willing to speak up at these words of the dragon, and they continued to sit on their knees around the dragon and bow their heads.
 Then the leader, gaining his composure and returning himself to his words, spoke up again.

+## The leader expresses his uneasiness at this idea
 "O mighty one, if you will excuse me wasting your time calling you so," he added only as sardonically as he dared, "We have not come here to act behind the back of our king and replace him with a divine being.
 To do so would be,